edrewitz/WxData/docs/gdps.md

 1) final_forecast_hour (Integer) - Default = 240.
 The final forecast hour the user wishes to download.
 The GDPS goes out to 240 hours.
-For those who wish to have a shorter dataset, they may set final_forecast_hour to a value lower than 240 by the nereast increment of 6 hours.
+For those who wish to have a shorter dataset, they may set final_forecast_hour to a value lower than 240 by the nereast increment of 1 hour.

 2) western_bound (Float or Integer) - Default=-180.
 The western bound of the data needed.